Table of Contents

 As soon as you opened the event viewer, you will get a summary of Administrative Events which provides various event type information as shown below.

-Here, we can see, within 7 days, 142 Error Levels are detected, 9 within 24 hours, and 2 within the last hour.
+Here, we can see, that within 7 days, 142 Error Levels are detected, 9 within 24 hours, and 2 within the last hour.

 For finding out error and crashes log information, we will focus on two logs.